 - If you see a Details button next to Find My Mac, click Details > Open Security & Privacy > Enable Location Services

-Use Find My iPhone to Locate Your Device (AirPods, Apple Watch, Mac, iPod, iPad or iPhone)
+Use Find My & iCloud’s Find iPhone to Locate Your Devices (AirPods, Apple Watch, Mac, iPod, iPad or iPhone)

-- Sign in to iCloud’s Website on a Mac or PC, or use the Find My iPhone app on another iPhone, iPad, or iPod touch
+- Go to iCloud’s Website on a Mac or PC or log in to iCloud’s website on another iPhone, iPad, or iPod touch

 - If the device is nearby, you can have it play a sound to help you or someone nearby to find it